 - Putting together a standardized remote work policy

-- Running focus groups to gauge areas of improvement and make a plan
+- Running focus groups to gauge areas of improvement and make an internal communications plan

 - Using gender-neutral language in job posts

 With ContactMonkey, you can create, send, and track beautiful internal communications collateral.
 Whether you want to send out a plain-text email linking to this resource that you just read, or you want to build your own custom newsletter with our easy-to-use email template builder, it’s definitely worth your time to see how our internal email tracking software can benefit your organization.
 Book your personalized demo today!